UKHomeOfficeForms/hof/README.md

 ### Usage

-To enable and customize the session timeout behavior, you need to set the component in your project's `hof.settings.json` file:
+To enable and customise the session timeout behavior, you need to set the component in your project's `hof.settings.json` file:
 ```js
  "behaviours": [
     "hof/components/session-timeout-warning"